 The Christmas spirit is a special thing.
 What is this “Peace on earth, goodwill to all men”?
 It’s tangible, that’s certain.
 I always feel that I receive it from others, never that I impart it to them.
 Or if I do emanate any of the glow, I feel it has been ignited first from a… Continue reading On Christmas Eve

 The soul is feminine, I mean passive.
 It initiates nothing, does nothing but feel.
-It seems helpless to assert itself against will and intellect; like a slug on the sidewalk after rain, defenceless against accidental or deliberate squashing by human feet; or like a majestic brooding silence, the silence of a wilderness, defeated by the… Continue reading Soul of an animal
+It seems helpless to assert itself against will and intellect; like a slug on the sidewalk after rain, defenceless against accidental or deliberate squashing by human feet; or like a majestic brooding silence, the silence of a wilderness, defeated by the… Continue reading The soul just feels

 Intended as preface to a book I was planning in December, 2010 The soul is feminine, I mean passive.
 It does nothing but feel.
 Will and intellect are the masculine elements, delighting in action and creativity for their own sakes.
-In young men is a naturally warlike instinct: to fight, regardless of the cause espoused,… Continue reading Preface
+In young men is a naturally warlike instinct: to fight, regardless of the cause espoused,… Continue reading Will and Intellect

 Lambs and us